 Roberta: Always ask “is this your best price?” when hiring local trades persons, they often give you the ‘good neighbor price.’

-Saving 101: Guide to jumpstart and get your savings on track
+Saving 101: How to jumpstart your savings and stay on track

 Nancy: I’ve literally taken just about everything off my walls, out of cabinets, out of drawers and out of the closets to sell when desperate.
 It’s just stuff and replaceable.